“An interesting thing happened on the way to achieving our goals. The world changed!”

 In 2014, Gary Marx was president of the honorary Horace Mann League after serving on the organization’s board.
 Marx is a professional member of the World Future Society.
 His many civic appointments have included national education advisory boards to commemorate the Bicentennial of the U.S. Constitution and for restoration of the Statue of Liberty and Ellis Island.

 In his native South Dakota, he has been a member of the Boards of the Laura Ingalls Wilder Memorial Society and the Harvey Dunn Society.
 Marx also worked with members of the community to create the Manchester Monument, in commemoration of his home town, which was destroyed by a 2003 tornado.
 While living in Omaha, he played a key role in establishing a neighborhood organization, the Keystone Community Task Force, declared at the time one of the best in the state.
 He also served as a Mayoral appointed member of the Omaha Parks and Recreation Board and the Omaha Urban Growth Policy Advisory Council.

 Marx was presented the coveted President’s Award by the National School Public Relations Association (NSPRA) in 1999 and the Distinguished Service Award by the American Association of School Administrators (AASA) in 2000.
-He is accredited by NSPRA, the Public Relations Society of America (PRSA), and he American Society of Association Executives (ASAE).
+Both recognize his lifetime achievement.
+In 2016, Marx received the Outstanding Friend of the Horace Mann League Award.
+He served as HML President in 2014.
+In 2017, Marx was recognized as a recipient of the Albert Nelson Marquis Lifetime Achievement Award and of the Who’s Who Distinguished Humanitarian Award.
+Marx is accredited by NSPRA, the Public Relations Society of America (PRSA), and the American Society of Association Executives (ASAE).